SkipScaped/Weather-app/README.md

 >   API Usage in React.js,
 >     Vite dev server,
 >  HTML/CSS
-<h2>All the above are the things you need to know to use this template</h2>
+<h2>All the above are the things you need to know to use this this for help in your weather app</h2>
 <hr>
 <footer>
   <p>&copy; 2024 made by <a herf="github.com/SkipScaped">By Aaliyan</a></p>
 </footer>
+# Note:
+<p>Not for deployment for help purpaces only see the code and right your own if deployed legal actions will be taken.</p>